 Not sure which course is right for you?
 Fill in our needs analysis form, and we’ll get back to you with our recommendations.

 Public courses are held in the CBDs of Sydney, Melbourne and Brisbane.
 Please bring a jacket as seminar rooms can be cool at times.
 It is usual for each student to be asked to briefly introduce themselves at the beginning of the day.
 Please advise if you would prefer not to do this.

 As part of the course you will receive:

 Public courses are run in a computer laboratory and workstations are provided so that participants can work in Excel on practical applications of content covered in the course.
-The course is normally demonstrated using Excel 2013 and course materials are written with Excel 2007/10/13.
-2003 instructions are available if required.
-Participants can choose which version of Excel they prefer.
+The course is normally demonstrated using Excel 2016 and participants can choose to use a previous version of Excel if they prefer.
 If participants are more comfortable using their own laptops, they are most welcome to bring their own equipment.
 PCs are used during this course, so Apple Macintosh users may prefer to bring their own laptops.

 Each version of Excel differs somewhat but it does not really matter which version you are using, as the machines used during class have several different versions installed so students may use whichever version they prefer.
 If you’re not sure which version you are using, and for an overview of the major differences between versions, please see the blog article Which version of Excel am I using?